 Some of the Kinkant family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Kinkant family to the New World and Oceana
+Migration of the Kinkant family

 In those unstable times, many had no choice but to leave their beloved homelands.
 Sickness and poverty hounded travelers to North America, but those who made it were welcomed with land and opportunity.
 These settlers gave the young nations of Canada and the United States a strong backbone as they stood up for their beliefs as United Empire Loyalists and in the American War of Independence.
 In this century, the ancestors of these brave Scots have begun to recover their illustrious heritage through Clan societies and other heritage organizations.
 Early passenger and immigration lists reveal many Scottish settlers bearing the name Kinkant: James Kinghorn who landed in America in 1771; William Kingham settled in Barbados in 1674; Thomas Kingham settled in Maryland in 1722.